347Online/347Online.me-2023/resume/resume.md

 ## Summary

 I've been writing software in one way or another for as long as I can remember.
 I’ve built full-stack web applications, video games and game modifications, even a command line interface for running a secret santa event.
-I'm a hard worker and if you need something done and done well, I'm your girl.
+I'm a hard worker and if you need something done and done well, then I'm your new developer.

 ## Experience                                                       [2011 - Present]{.end}